-- If you are disabled, you can collect a Social Security survivor’s benefit as early as age 50.
+You can collect a Social Security survivor benefit as early as age 60.
+If you are disabled, you can collect this payment as early as age 50.

 Survivor Benefit Basics

 Choosing whether and when to take benefits after the death of your spouse depends on whether you or your spouse had started getting payments already.
 Here are the basics of how it works.

 Couples Who Haven't Claimed Benefits Yet